RixgamesGH/Amusement-park/README.md

 You now have a map with some files.
 You can run the program by starting the exe file. \
 ![File in question](docs/Installation.png)

+The first time you start the file you'll be asked to enter a license code for PySimpleGUI.
+Simply copy the code from this [file](docs/PySimpleGUI-license).

 ## Authors

 - [@RixgamesGH](https://github.com/RixgamesGH)